CryptoManufaktur-io/rp-ha/README.md

 - Have an NFS mount, create dir rocketpool
 - Follow steps at https://docs.rocketpool.net/guides/node/native.html#setting-up-the-binaries to grab config.yml and restart-validator.sh and create a settings.yml
 - Only a couple changes needed in the config.yml, for the provider.
 We'll be using haproxy.
 The exact host names can be changed of course.
-  - smartnode: validatorRestartCommd: becomes /.rocketpool/restart-validator.sh
+  - smartnode: validatorRestartCommand: becomes /.rocketpool/restart-validator.sh
   - eth1: provider: becomes https://goerli-lb.yourdomain.net
   - eth1: wsProvider: becomes wss://goerliws-lb.yourdomain.net
   - eth2: provider: becomes https://prater-lb.yourdomain.net